potassco/clorm/docs/clorm/predicate.rst

 There are some things to note here:

-* *Predicate names*: ASP uses standard logic-programming syntax, which requires that the names of all predicate/complex-terms must begin with a lower-case letter and can contain only alphanumeric characters or underscore.
+* *Predicate names*: ASP uses standard logic-programming syntax, which requires that the names of all predicate/complex-terms begin with a lower-case letter and contain only alphanumeric characters or underscores.
 Unless overriden, Clorm will automatically generate a predicate name for a :class:`~clorm.Predicate` sub-class by transforming the class name based on some simple rules: